ATLAS-B28/Roadmap-DSA/README.md

 # Roadmap-DSA -
-All the core concepts regarding Data Structures and algorithms and Interview Questions are actively added from various sources in Java, C, C++ and Go language.
+All the core concepts regarding Data Structures and algorithms and Interview Questions are actively added from various sources in Java, C, C++, Typescript and Go language.
 ## Why Java?
 Java is a write-once-run-anywhere language, it is a statically typed compiled language used in all the major systems and applications.
 Many companies all across the industry therefore require Java and that's why the DSA concepts in Java are very crucial.